mrj/dwolla-ruby/README.md

 2.6.5
 * Added new catalog endpoint to OAuth module + unit tests and examples.
+* Added new scheduled transaction endpoints to Transactions module + unit tests and examples.

 2.6.4
 * Fixed bug with refresh token call.
 Parameters were not being JSON encoded.
 Now OAuth `get_token` and `refresh_auth` calls use POST instead of GET.